 Q. How will the program safely be offered in camp?

 A. We will move all of our program areas outdoors to encourage good airflow and social distancing.
-Scouts will be seated distant from other Scouts and wear a mask in compliance with all appropriate guidelines.
+Scouts will be seated distant from other Scouts, allowing them to remove their face masks.
+There may be certain times Scouts will be asked to put their mask back on for a particular activity during class when social distancing is not possible.

 Health and Safety